Finding the Right Doctor After a Car Accident in Utah

 An orthopedic doctor treats shoulder injuries, knee injuries, hip injuries, wrist injuries, and ankle injuries.
 It may be necessary to use a brace, rest, benefit from physical therapy, and receive injections.
 Or surgery for severe tears or unstable fractures.
 They also guide a safe return to work and sports.

-Clinics for concussions and neurologists
+Clinics for Concussions and Neurologists

 Headaches, imbalance, brain fog, vision strain, noise sensitivity, or new tingling can point to a concussion or nerve irritation.
 Neurologists test memory, balance, and reflexes.
 Concussion clinics may add vision therapy and balance training.
 They set a step-by-step return to work, school, and driving.
 They also look for symptoms that need a different plan.